S1LV3RJ1NX/langfold/templates/mcp-prebuilt-react-agent/README.md

 1. **Agent Configuration**: Defined in `agent.yaml`
 2. **Tool Registry**: Automatically loads tools specified in configuration
 3. **Response Generation**: Handles the agent's responses and tool interactions
+4. **Checkpointer**
+   - Used to save and restore agent state
+   - Supports in-memory or redis backend
+5. **MCP Servers**
+   - Used to execute tools
+   - Supports python or url backend

 ### Flow